Mixed Hodge modules and real groups: Complex mixed Hodge modules via Saito's theory

 \section{Complex mixed Hodge modules via Saito's theory}

 In this appendix, we explain how to recover the theory of complex mixed Hodge modules from the theory of real mixed Hodge modules of Saito.
+This is an expanded version of the idea explained in \cite[Appendix A]{schmid-vilonen}.
 In \S\ref{subsec:Saito MHM}, we define the category of Saito complex mixed Hodge modules and the functor relating these to the category of triples discussed in \S\ref{subsec:SS MHM}.
 We discuss polarizations in this context in \S\ref{subsec:mhm polarization}, and the nearby cycles construction in \S\ref{subsec:Saito polarization}.

 The key mixed Hodge-theoretic results we have used in this paper are: \begin{enumerate} \item The Hodge filtration on a pushforward is given as in \S\ref{subsec:hodge filtration}. \item Every polarized variation of Hodge structures defines a polarized Hodge module. \item If $(\ms{M}, S)$ is a polarized Hodge module on $X$ and $i \colon X \to Y$ is a closed embedding, then $(i_*\ms{M}, i_*S)$ is a polarized Hodge module on $Y$, where $i_*S$ is defined by \eqref{eq:polarization closed pushforward}. \item If $(\ms{M}, S)$ is a polarized Hodge module on $X$ and $j \colon X \to Y$ is an open embedding with complement a divisor, then $(j_{!*}\ms{M}, j_{!*}S)$ is a polarized Hodge module on $Y$, where $j_{!*}S$ is the unique pairing restricting to $S$ on $U$. \item In the setting of \S\ref{subsec:SS polarization}, if $(\ms{T}, S)$ is a polarized Hodge module, then so is $\mrm{P}_n\psi_f^{un}\ms{T}$ with the polarization \eqref{eq:SS primitive polarization}. \end{enumerate} Items \eqref{itm:hodge filtration} and \eqref{itm:ic pushforward} are obvious given the definitions in \S\ref{subsec:Saito MHM} and the analogous claims for real Hodge modules.
 Items \eqref{itm:vhs} and \eqref{itm:closed pushforward} require a simple check of the sign conventions in \cite{S1} and \S\ref{subsec:mhm polarization}.
 It turns out that \eqref{itm:nearby cycles} is non-trivial, however, so we provide a sketch of a proof in \S\ref{subsec:Saito polarization}.
 Since \eqref{itm:hodge filtration}--\eqref{itm:nearby cycles} all hold in the theory presented here, the results of this paper also hold in this context.